freezedev/splicedlime/README.md

 Spliced Lime
 ============

-CSS to JSON and JSON to CSS converter
+Spliced Lime is a utility for converting CSS to JSON and the other way around.
+Spliced Lime can be used as a library or as an command-line application.